Leftium/adhoc/README.md

 # Adhoc: the Web Dev's Lil' Helper

 Start a web server in that directory.
-This instant!
+This instant! <br />
+(like `python -m SimpleHTTPServer` on steroids)
 <hr />
 **Main Benefits**